 In line with conventional market behavior, cryptocurrency traders fluctuate between bearish and bullish market sentiment.
 But what exactly do these terms mean?

 In short, a bearish trader expects a particular asset to decline in value, while a bullish trader banks on price appreciation.
-As market trends unfold, traders adjust their trading strategies to protect their equity, it’s an ongoing balancing act.
+As market trends unfold, it's important to adjust strategy to trade cryptocurrency in way to maximize profitability.
+It’s an ongoing balancing act.

 Bearish Traders (Short)